voostindie/markdown-curator/README.md

 - Queries
 - Text

 A text block is "anything *not* of the above".
 The content of a text block itself is not parsed.
-Whether text is in bold or italic, is in a list or in a table, uses CriticMarkup or some other extension: the internal parser is oblivious to it; it's all just text.
+Whether text is in bold or italic, holds a list or a table, uses CriticMarkup or some other format: the internal parser is oblivious to it; it's all just text.
 When you build your own queries, it's up to you to extract content out of the various blocks, as you see fit.

 I have some ideas to extend this further in order to make query construction easier, but I'm not planning on introducing a full Markdown parser.